Pica

 Ingestion of clay, soil, or starch may be regarded as culturally acceptable by certain social groups.
 Clay eating and starch eating are seen in the United States in some southern, rural, African American communities, primarily among women and children.[4]
 Starch eating, in particular, is frequently started in pregnancy as a treatment for morning sickness and may be continued into the postpartum period.
 Parents may proactively teach their children to eat these and other substances.
 Pica behavior may also be learned via modeling and reinforcement.

-Maternal deprivation, parental separation, parental neglect, child abuse, and insufficient amounts of parent-child interaction have been associated with pica.
+A variety of psychosocial factors are thought to contribute to pica.
+Immigrants and refugees have increased risk of pica behaviors.
+Maternal deprivation, parental separation, parental neglect, child abuse, and insufficient amounts of parent-child interaction have been associated with pica.[3]

 Epidemiology

 Pica occurs throughout the world.
-Geophagia (deliberate consumption of earth, soil or clay) is the most common form of pica in people who live in poverty and people who live in the tropics and in tribe-oriented societies.
+Geophagia (deliberate consumption of earth, soil, or clay) is the most common form of pica in people who live in poverty and people who live in the tropics and in tribe-oriented societies.
 Pica is a widespread practice in western Kenya, southern Africa, and India.
 It has been reported in Australia, Canada, Israel, Iran, Uganda, Wales, Turkey, and Jamaica.
 In some countries (eg, Uganda) soil can be purchased for the purpose of ingestion.

 Age-, sex-, and race-related demographics

-Pica typically occurs with equal frequency in boys and girls; however, it is rare in adolescent and adult males of average intelligence who live in developed countries.
+Pica is rare in adolescent and adult males of average intelligence who live in developed countries.

 Although no specific data exist regarding the racial predilection of pica, the practice is reported to be more common among certain cultural and geographic populations.
 For example, geophagia is accepted culturally among some families of African lineage and is reported to be problematic in 70% of the provinces in Turkey.